 Touch For Health uses muscles as a bio-feedback mechanism.
 Muscles can exteriorize our minds for all to see.
 Muscle tension once relieved can re-occur when we once again recall the original situation.
 Used as a tool that works at the connection between mind and body using the electromagnetic energy system called the meridians, Touch For Health interfaces the physical and subtle energy bodies as John Thie called it the science of energy balancing.
 Using applied kinesiology techniques muscles can be tested, strengthened or weakened as appropriate.
 Additional techniques can address nutrition, allergy, emotional strain and a host of other options.

-Developed by Bruno Chikly, D.O., Lymph Drainage has been relatively slow to be recognized by the medical community at large, most likely because the transparency of lymph and the fineness of the lymphatic vessels render them very difficult to see even during dissection.
+Trained in the Bruno Chikly, D.O. methods of lymphatic drainage and certified in the Emil Vodder techniques, Pete offers a well-rounded perspective to this modality.
+Lymphatic Drainage has been relatively slow to be recognized by the medical community at large, most likely because the transparency of lymph and the fineness of the lymphatic vessels render them very difficult to see even during dissection.
 Anatomists from ancient Greece first wrote of the larger lymphatic vessels.
 Much more work in the 16th and 17th centuries identified the lymphatic system as an integrated whole system in the body.
 Lymph Drainage (LDT) was the first modality to train practitioners to attune manually with the specific rhythm , pressure , quality and direction of the lymph flow.

 Basically the lymphatic system belongs to the circulatory apparatus.
 Blood leaves the heart by means of the arterial system and returns via two pathways, the venous and the lymphatic pathways.
 Lymphatic circulation differs from blood circulation in that is has slower rhythm, low velocity and low pressure.
 Beginning with the feather fine lymph capillaries the lymphatics increase in size and eventually join the major venous circulation just before reaching the heart, transporting large proteins, foreign bodies, pathenogenic substances (germs, toxins, etc.) and many other components to lymph nodes which act as purification centers.
 The nodes break down and destroy unwanted particles so they can be eliminated from the body.